ASTM D 4169 Performance Testing of Shipping Containers and Systems

 ASTM D 4169 shipping container performance tests require that all test specimens be samples of the complete shipping units.
 The units should contain the actual contents.
 Dummy test loads are acceptable if the testing of the actual product might be hazardous.

 It is very important that the test specimens not incur degradation on their way to the lab.
 This includes both the product and the package.
 If there is any doubt, the product should be repackaged in a new package.

 The number of test cycles will depend on the objectives of the testing along with the availability of duplicate products and shipping containers.
 ASTM D 4169 testing recommends replicating testing to improve the reliability of the test results.

 It is required that the shipping units remain unopened until the sequence of tests are completed.
 If the testing is for research and development, containers can be opened periodically.
 This can help determine the ability of the package to survive specific tests.

-The procedure for ASTM D 4169 tests includes the following steps:
+The ASTM D 4169 protocol test sequence includes the following steps:

 - Define the shipping unit in terms of size, weight and form of construction.
 It also must be determined if the container will be manually or mechanically handled.

 - Establish the assurance level or level of test intensity.
 The level is based on the product value and desired level of anticipated damage to be tolerated.
 The number of units to be shipped and knowledge of the shipping environment should also be considered.